All Episodes

 Hey, Rush, thanks for having me here.

-Hey, uh, it amazes me.
+Hey, it amazes me.

-I I I don't think George Washington wanted war with the British as badly as you want war with Iran.
+I don't think George Washington wanted war with the British as badly as you want war with Iran.

-And this troubles me that you have somehow got the American people to believe that if we didn't attack Iraq, and if we don't go into Iran, somehow Al Qaeda is gonna come over here and conquer Washington, D.C.
-Now, I don't understand how they could get over here if we sealed our borders.
+And this troubles me that you have somehow got the American people to believe that if we didn't attack Iraq and if we don't go into Iran, somehow Al-Qaeda is going to come over here and conquer Washington, D.C.

-And I don't know if there's an Al Qaeda Navy out there that I don't know about.
+And I don't know if there's an al-Qaeda Navy out there that I don't know about.

-You you can't you can't be serious about this.
+You can't be serious about this.

 You can't be serious.